Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 Yes, campfires are allowed at Lake Powell.
 Be sure to bring local firewood as there is none to collect in the area.

-Is There Cell Phone Reception at Lake Powell?
+Is There Cell Phone Reception?

 Cell phone reception is hit and miss near Stanton Creek.
 Plan to unplug while you’re camping.
-There is cell phone reception near Bullfrog Marina.

 stand-up-paddleboarding-at-lake-powell